Preparing your road trip and wondering what driving in Scotland feels like?

 - There are no toll roads in Scotland and no toll bridges.

-- Scotland has a lot of Single Track Roads with passing places - see the next section for advice
+- Scotland has many single-track roads with passing places - see the next section for advice

 Driving conditions - my opinion

 Generally I thought driving in Scotland was easy.
-The only difficult sections have been around Glasgow and Edinburgh.
+The only really difficult sections are around Glasgow and Edinburgh.